 Daltai na Gaeilge: (Irish for "students of Irish") This is a nonprofit group dedicated to teaching the Irish language and culture.
 They are based in New Jersey, but have immersion programs in the Irish language around the country.
 They also may be able to hook you up with a teacher of Irish in your area.
 Their immersion programs are for a day, a weekend or a week, and consist of Irish classes, workshops in musical instruments and dance, lectures, and fun ceilis with live music.
 Their web site has audio of Irish words and phrases, so you can hear how words are pronounced; a message board for questions; lots of info about the Irish language; vocabulary; info about upcoming and photos of past Daltai events, and much more.

-East of the Hebrides: Promoters Bill and Karen Reid hold a number of Irish and Scottish music festivals in the wide Delaware Valley area, throughout the year, including in the Poconos, New Jersey, northern Delaware, and southeast Pennsylvania.
-The music is always great and varied - and there are also celtic vendors, Irish and Scottish food (as well as American), representation of nonprofit groups and organizations, and much more.
+East of the Hebrides: Promoters Bill and Karen Reid have held a number of Irish and Scottish music festivals in the wide Delaware Valley area, throughout the year, including in the Poconos, New Jersey, northern Delaware, and southeast Pennsylvania, for many years.
+The music was always great and varied - and there were also celtic vendors, Irish and Scottish food (as well as American), representation of nonprofit groups and organizations, and much more.

 The Irish Memorial: An Gorta Mor (the Great Hunger) of the mid-19th century in Ireland was a tragedy of major proportion, causing the deaths of one million people and forcing another 1-2 million to emigrate.
 Recently this history has been taught in the schools and in communities, to raise awareness and to try to prevent such things from happening again.
 A memorial to the famine has been created by sculptor Glenna Goodacre, and placed at Front and Chestnut Streets in Philadelphia.
 The landscaping has plants native to Ireland.
 There are also educational tools at the site, to help teach people about the famine.
 The sculpture itself is very large and made of bronze (see photos to the right and below).